Rajneel-Chavan/credit-wise-loan-intelligence-system/README.md

 # Credit Wise Loan Intelligence System

-AI-powered loan approval system using machine learning with an interactive dashboard and real-time predictions.
+AI-powered loan approval system using machine learning, enhanced with explainable AI and an interactive dashboard for real-time decision support.

 ---

 ## Overview

-This project is an end-to-end machine learning application designed to predict loan approval based on applicant financial and personal details.
-It integrates multiple models, performs data preprocessing, and provides a user-friendly interface using Streamlit.
+This project is an end-to-end machine learning application that predicts loan approval based on applicant financial and personal details.

+Unlike traditional prediction systems, this project focuses on **interpretability and decision intelligence** by integrating SHAP-based explanations and clear reasoning behind each prediction.

+It simulates a real-world financial system where not only predictions matter, but also understanding *why* a decision was made.

 ---

 ## Features

-* Predicts loan approval (Approved / Rejected)
+* Real-time loan approval prediction (Approved / Rejected)
-* Uses multiple machine learning models:
+* Approval probability with risk categorization
+* Explainable AI using SHAP values
+* Visualization of feature impact on predictions
+* Decision-based storytelling (why approved or rejected)
+* Actionable feedback for improving approval chances
+* Interactive dashboard including:

+  * Loan distribution visualization
+  * Income analysis
+  * Confusion matrix
+  * ROC curve comparison
+* Clean and structured UI using Streamlit

+---

+## Machine Learning Models

+The system uses multiple models for performance comparison:

 * Logistic Regression (with hyperparameter tuning)
 * Random Forest
 * Gradient Boosting

-* Model comparison using:
+Evaluation metrics used:

 * Accuracy
 * Precision
 * Recall
 * F1 Score
 * ROC-AUC
-* Interactive dashboard with:

-  * Loan distribution visualization
-  * Income analysis
-  * Confusion matrix
-  * ROC curve comparison
-* Real-time prediction with simple reasoning
-* Clean and structured user interface using Streamlit

 ---